bzz/computing-history/people/ivan-sutherland.md

 ### short bio
  - Claud Shennon and Marvin Minsky were on his thesis co

 ### affiliations

-### affiliations
+ - Carnegie Institute of Technology (B.S., 1959)
+ - Caltech (M.S., 1960)
- - MIT
+ - MIT (Ph.D., 1963)
  - DARPA, replaced J.C.R.
-Licklider when he returned to MIT in 1964
+Licklider when he returned to MIT, 1964
  - Associate Professor of Electrical Engineering at Harvard
  - Professor at the University of Utah
- - Professor of Computer Science at California Institute of Technology
+ - Professor of Computer Science at Caltech
  - Fellow and Vice President at Sun Microsystems

 Interactive computing, CGI.